 Acrylic veneers only take one appointment.
 After getting you numb, we prepare the teeth and bond layer after layer of acrylic material to your teeth until the desired shapes and shade are achieved.
 We then polish the acrylic and seal it so you can usually eat immediately after your appointment.

-We welcome patients from Aurora, Colorado Springs, Denver, Lakewood, Thornton and surrounding locations.
+We welcome patients from Aurora, Centennial, Colorado Springs, Delmar Parkway, Englewood, Lakewood, Mission Viejo and surrounding locations.